Venomics: (4) Accurate representation of components

-Renata Rodrigues produced an informative study detailing both the proteome and the transcriptome of the Neuwied’s Lancehead (Bothropoides pauloensis), with all the methods described above.
+Renata Rodrigues produced an informative study detailing both the proteome and the transcriptome of the Neuwied's Lancehead (Bothropoides pauloensis), with all the methods described above.
 The proteome showed the presence of nine protein families with the majority of components belonging to snake venom metalloproteinases (38%), phospholipase A2 (31%) and Bradykinin-potentiating peptides/C-type natriuretic peptides (12%).
 The transcriptome gave a cDNA of over 1100 expressed sequence tags (ESTs), with only 688 sequences being related to the venom gland.
-Similarly, the transcriptome showed matching results with 36% of SVMP’s being the majority of the ESTs followed by PLA2 (26%) and BPP/C-NP (17%) sequences.
+Similarly, the transcriptome showed matching results with 36% of SVMP's being the majority of the ESTs followed by PLA2 (26%) and BPP/C-NP (17%) sequences.
 Furthermore, this study shows that through both the use of proteomic and transcriptomics, we can fully comprehend the components within venom.
-This can then lead to both the molecular structure and functions of many bioactive components, which can intern lead to bioprospecting venom components into new medicines and can help to develop better methods of creating anti-venoms.
+This can then lead to both the molecular structure and functions of many bioactive components, which can in turn lead to bioprospecting venom components into new medicines and can help to develop better methods of creating anti-venoms.